-Baltimore Scholars attend BOOT CAMP to learn how to succeed in law school.
+Fannie Angelos Scholars learn how to succeed in law school.

-- You are assigned a University of Baltimore School of Law faculty advisor who works with you through LSAT preparation and the law school admission process.
+- You meet your UB School of Law faculty adviser who works with you through LSAT preparation and the law school admission process.

-- You meet your Black Law Student Association (BLSA) student mentor who supports you through LSAT preparation and the law school admission process.
+- You meet your law student mentor who supports you through LSAT preparation and the law school admission process.

 - You participate in relationship and team building experiences with fellow Scholars as well as field trips to help you better understand law career options.

-- When you return to your home campus, you participate and earn 3 academic credits for the 16 week Law School Preparation class offered during the spring semester.
+- When you return to your home campus, you participate in and earn 3 academic credits for the 16-week LSAT Award class offered during the spring semester.

 Time requirements for the bootcamp and the LSAT review course are extremely rigorous.
-If you cannot commit to the hours described in Section 3 of the application requirements, you should not apply for this Program.
+If you cannot commit to the hours described in the application requirements, you should not apply for this program.